itsjustpeachy/scheduler/README.md

 # Word Day Scheduler

-An accessible webpage that allows for the concise and simple planning of daily tasks during a work day
+An accessible webpage that allows for the concise and simple planning of daily tasks during a 9 hour work day.

 ### Usage
 https://itsjustpeachy.github.io/scheduler/